utecuy/edx-platform/docs/en_us/platform_api/source/enrollment/overview.rst

 ################################################

-Use the Enrollment API to view user and course enrollment information, and to enroll a user in a course.
+Use the Enrollment API to view user and course enrollment information and to enroll a user in a course.

 You can use the Enrollment API for web, desktop, and mobile applications.